duongital/duongital/src/content/notes/-data-structure.md

 | `size()`   | returns the number of elements in the map            |
 | `empty()`  | returns `true` if the map is empty                   |

-### priority queue: `heap` 🫐
+## 🫐 2.3 priority queue: `heap`

+content to be updated

-### hash table: `unorder_map` 🍊
+## 🍊 2.4 hash table: `unorder_map`

-## 2.2 not standard
+content to be updated

+---

-data structures with your own implementation:
+below data structures are not standard and implemented with your own implementation:

-- binary tree with `ListNode` struct 🍏
+## 🍏 2.5 binary tree with `ListNode` struct

+content to be updated

-- graph: adjacency matrix, adjacency list, edge list 🫐
+## 🫐 2.6 graph: adjacency matrix, adjacency list, edge list

+content to be updated

-- union-find disjoint sets 🫐
+## 🫐 2.7 union-find disjoint sets

+content to be updated

-- segment tree 🍊
+## 🍊 2.8 segment tree

+content to be updated